ieg-vienna/EvalBench/README.md

 The library depends on the following packages:
 - Apache Commons Lang 3 classes: http://commons.apache.org/proper/commons-lang/
 - Apache logging library log4j 1.2: http://logging.apache.org/log4j/1.2/
-- JCalendar 1.4 by Kai Toedter http://www.toedter.com/en/jcalendar/
+- JCalendar 1.4 by Kai Toedter: http://www.toedter.com/en/jcalendar/

 We also recommended (though by no means is it required) that you use an Integrated Development Environment such as Eclipse (http://eclipse.org).